a-chris/new.achris.me/src/_posts/2024-08-16-saas-rails.md

 ---
 layout: post
-title:  What I Learned by Running a SaaS with Ruby on Rails
+title:  "Inside SaaS: Running a SaaS with Ruby on Rails"
 date:   2024-08-16 9:08:42 +0200
 categories: posts
 image: /images/blog/spongebob.jpg
-description: My real-world experience running a SaaS with Ruby on Rails, PostgreSQL, GoodJob, TailwindCSS, AlpineJS, and more.
-The good, the bad, and the lessons learned along the way.
+description: My experience with running a SaaS with Ruby on Rails, PostgreSQL, GoodJob, TailwindCSS, AlpineJS, and more.
+The pros, cons, and the lessons learned along the way.
 ---

-This is the first episode of a series of posts where I will share my experience running a SaaS business.
-Today, I will focus on the more technical aspects, discussing the good and the bad of using Ruby and Ruby on Rails in a production environment, and sharing some tips and tricks I’ve learned along the way.
+This is the first episode of *Inside SaaS*, where I share my experience running a SaaS business.
+Today, we’ll dive into the technical side of using Ruby on Rails in production—its strengths, weaknesses, and a few lessons I've picked up along the way.

-Ruby on Rails might not be the trendiest framework anymore, but it’s still a powerful tool.
-If you’re a developer considering Rails, or just curious about what it’s like to use it in a production SaaS environment, here’s what I’ve learned.
+While Ruby on Rails might not be the hottest framework, it's still a powerful tool for developers.
+If you’re considering Rails or just curious about using it in a SaaS environment, here’s what I’ve learned after 3.5 years of working with it.

 **A bit of background**

-If this is your first time on this website, I’ve been a full-stack software developer for six years now, with 3.5 years of experience working with Ruby on Rails.
-Over this time, I’ve used Rails to build REST and GraphQL APIs for some major businesses in both monolith and microservices architectures.
-At the same time, I’ve also used it as a full-stack framework for my side businesses.
-Rails has been my go-to for a variety of projects, and through those experiences, I’ve learned a lot—especially while running my own SaaS.
+I started my SaaS journey in November 2023, building on my full-stack development experience.
+Having run several open-source projects since 2021, this was my first time charging for a service.
+Today’s post will focus on how Ruby on Rails helped me navigate the technical challenges of running a SaaS.

-My journey in SaaS development started in November 2023.
-I’ve had a few other open-source or free web services running since 2021, but this was the first time I decided to charge for a service.
-I started with a simple MVP and iterated over it, adding new features and fixing bugs as I went.
-I’ve learned a lot about what it takes to run a SaaS business, from marketing and customer support to development and infrastructure.
-But today, I want to focus on the technical side of things.
+So far, I’ve built three SaaS products:

 <div class="space-y-4">
   <div class="card card-compact card-bordered bg-white cursor-pointer border-2 hover:border-gray-300" onclick="window.open('https://coney.app', '_blank');">